 - Consent to Auto-Renewal to be automatically re-enrolled in coverage for plan year 2021 and ongoing.
 This will greatly simplify your health insurance renewal process.

 - To start the process, feel free to “window shop” qualified health and dental plan options, starting October 1, to see how much insurance will cost you.
 The window shopping tool allows you to compare plans and prices so you’ll be ready when enrollment begins on November 1st.

-Re-enrollment is easy and remains the same this plan year.
-If you already have a plan under Nevada Health Link, re-enrollment automatically continues you on that plan.
-BUT please note that carriers and plans have changed for 2018.
-If your carrier is no longer available (Anthem and Prominence have left the marketplace in NV) you will automatically be re-enrolled in a comparable plan.
-Therefore, we encourage Nevada consumers to shop the marketplace to find a plan that is tailored to suit your needs.
-You can do so by visiting Healthcare.gov or by visiting our Approved 2017 Unsubsidized Rate Page.
+- If you already have a plan through Nevada Health Link, re-enrollment automatically continues you on that plan.
+Please note that plans will change for the new plan year.
+Therefore, we encourage Nevada consumers to shop Nevada Health Link to find a plan that is tailored to suit your needs.
+You can do so by visiting our enrollment platform.

-- You will be automatically re-enrolled into a health insurance plan for 2018 if you were previously on a plan in 2017 with the Nevada Health Link.
+- You will be automatically re-enrolled into a health insurance plan if you were previously on a plan in the previous plan year and opted-in to auto-renewal.

-- To be sure any financial help continues starting January 1, 2018, you must continue your payment by the insurance carrier’s payment policy.
+- To be sure any financial help continues starting January 1, you must continue your payments per the insurance carrier’s payment policy.

 When should you re-enroll?

-NOTE: Once you enroll in a plan, you must pay your first premium directly to the insurance company – not to the Health Insurance Marketplace.
-Insurance companies handle payments differently.
+NOTE: Once you enroll in a plan, you must pay your first premium directly to the insurance company – not to Nevada Health Link.
+Insurance companies handle payments directly.
 Follow the instructions from your insurer about how and when to make your premium payment and the due date.